 Slowing Down

-Slowing down aligns with the principles of my Integral Movement Method.
-The first two principles are breath and relaxation.
-There was a very good reason behind this.
-As a patient and also a practitioner, I experienced firsthand but also observed over the years with my clients, that we tended to lean towards a Fight or Flight state – or the sympathetic branch of the autonomic nervous system.
+As a patient and also a practitioner, I experienced firsthand but also observed over the years with my clients, that we tended to lean towards a Fight or Flight state, or the sympathetic branch of the autonomic nervous system.

 This seems particularly true for those of us with conditions related to autonomic nervous system dysregulation, or dysautonomia.
 While the sympathetic nervous system is necessary for handling stressors, this system can be overactive.

 This may also play a role in pain – when there is a loss of regulation of the autonomic nervous system, there is a loss of pain signal inhibition and a potential for hyperexcitability of nerve fibers (2).
-As The Zebra Club scientific advisor and hypermobility specialist physical therapist Dr. Leslie Russek explains, we have to turn down the dial on pain signaling – especially with nociplastic pain.
+As The Zebra Club scientific advisor and hypermobility specialist physical therapist, Dr. Leslie Russek explains, we have to turn down the dial on pain signaling – especially with nociplastic pain.
 And one way to do this is through slow, gentle movement.

 The Breath